Skip to main content

 Core Concepts

-LumoAuth is a multi-tenant identity platform.
-Each tenant represents an isolated environment with its own users, applications, and configuration.
-Tenants are identified by a unique slug (e.g., acme-corp).
+LumoAuth is a multi-organization identity platform.
+Each organization is an isolated environment with its own users, applications, and configuration, identified by a slug (e.g., acme-corp).

 Users

 Users are the identities that authenticate with your applications.
-Each user belongs to exactly one tenant and can have roles, groups, and custom attributes assigned to them.
+Each user belongs to one organization and can have roles, groups, and custom attributes assigned.

 Roles & Permissions

-Roles are collections of permissions that can be assigned to users or groups.
-Permissions define specific actions that can be performed on resources.
+Roles are collections of permissions assigned to users or groups.
+Permissions define specific actions on resources (e.g., read:reports).

 Groups